 So, how are you supposed to know when to call the doctor?
-The Bump states that a doctor should be called if you've held a fever for 24 to 36 hours, and especially if you have a rash, nausea, and/or vomiting (as previously mentioned).
-While IBuprofen and other nonsteroidal anti-inflammatory drugs can harm the baby's cardiovascular development, Tylenol is said to be a safe bet, along with a lukewarm bath and a cold compress or cloth on your head.
+The Bump recommends that a doctor should be called if you've held a fever for 24 to 36 hours, and especially if you have a rash, nausea, and/or vomiting (as previously mentioned).
+While Ibuprofen and other nonsteroidal anti-inflammatory drugs can harm the baby's cardiovascular development, acetaminophen is said to be a safe bet, along with a lukewarm bath and a cold compress or cloth on your head.

 When it comes down to it, having a fever, however slight, during pregnancy isn't fun.
-Aside from rest and cold compresses, the best thing you can do is talk to your doctor and let them know your symptoms to determine if you should be seen or be prescribed something to bring the temperature down.
-You never know if it's worth checking into or not, but with so much at stake it can't hurt to call your health care provider and voice any questions or concerns you have, and your doctors will be able to take your medical history into account and let you know how much monitoring you need.
+Aside from rest and cold compresses, the best thing you can do is talk to your doctor sooner than later and let them know your symptoms to determine if you should be seen or be prescribed something to bring the temperature down.
+You never know if it's worth checking into or not, but with so much at stake, it can't hurt to call your healthcare provider and voice any questions or concerns you have, and your doctors will be able to take your medical history into account and let you know how much monitoring you need.